-This vegan, simple Tomato Chickpea Casserole with Thai Basil is a delicious and healthy, Asian inspired dish, ideal served with rice or quinoa.
+This simple, vegan Chickpea Casserole with Tomatoes & Thai Basil is a nutritious, Asian inspired dish.
+It is delicious served with rice or quinoa.

-This is one of my favourite herbs and I am very excited to share with you my recipe for Tomato Chickpea Casserole with Thai Basil.
+This is one of my favourite herbs and I am very excited to share with you my recipe for Chickpea Casserole with Tomatoes & Thai Basil.

 Thai Basil is a type of basil native to Southeast Asia, with a distinct subtly anise-like flavour and aroma.
 I bought it for the first time a few years ago, simply out of curiosity, not knowing what it tasted like.
 But since it was called ‘basil’ I had no doubt I’d like it.